 Now, trust me you are done.
 You yourself can safely translate your Magento store into different languages.

 As Magento is a tool of choice for many, you can have a read at this blogpost to know how Magento is set to be the leader for many years to come.
-Also, our organisation has been a leader in developmental work related to the Magento platform, so if you do have any requirement on this count, do not hesitate to get in touch with us.
-Our developmental team shall be very glad to take care of your needs by devising necessary solutions.
+Also, our organization has been a leader in developmental work related to the Magento platform, so if you do have any requirement on this count, do not hesitate to get in touch with us.
+Our developmental team shall be very glad to take care of your needs by devising the necessary solutions.

 Well, do let me know if you liked going through this post and if there are ways in which you think I can do something to better the scope of this engagement between us.
-Also, do let me know if there are any topics which you would like to be discussed over here.
+Also, do let me know if there are any topics that you would like to be discussed over here.